NNPDF/eko/doc/source/theory/N3LO_ad.rst

 The |N3LO| |QCD| anomalous dimensions :math:`\gamma^{(3)}` are not yet fully known, since they rely on the calculation of 4-loop |DIS| integrals.
-Moreover the analytical structure of these function is already known to be complicated since in Mellin space it will included harmonics sum up to weight 7, for which an analytical expression is not available.
+Moreover, the analytical structure of these function is already known to be complicated since in Mellin space it will included harmonics sum up to weight 7, for which an analytical expression is not available.

-Here we describe the various assumptions and limits used in order to reconstruct a parametrization that can approximate their contribution.
+Here, we describe the various assumptions and limits used in order to reconstruct a parametrization that can approximate their contribution.
 In particular we will take advantage of some known physical constrain, such as large-x limit, small-x limit, and sum rules, in order to make our reconstruction reasonable.

-Generally we remark that the large-x limit correspond to large-N in Mellin space where the leading contribution comes from the harmonics :math:`S_1(N)`, while the small-x region corresponds to poles at :math:`N=0,1` depending on the type of divergence.
+Generally, we remark that the large-x limit correspond to large-N in Mellin space where the leading contribution comes from the harmonics :math:`S_1(N)`, while the small-x region corresponds to poles at :math:`N=0,1` depending on the type of divergence.